 Subscription and Publication Costs

 Subscription-access publications with high prices or other restrictions can only be read by those at institutions that can afford subscriptions.
 At one extreme, publishers set low subscription rates so as to just cover their minimized production costs.
 At the other, some publishers charge exorbitant prices to maximize their profit, forcing libraries to purchase publications at prohibitively high rates or not at all.
 Many (but decidedly not all) open access publication cover their costs with fees paid prior to publication, often shorthanded as an "author fee" or "article processing charge" (APC).
-Some authors are able to write these costs into grant proposals, and many institutions (including the University of Minnesota) provide financial support for local authors to cover these fees.
+Some authors are able to write these costs into grant proposals, and some colleges and departments provide financial support for local authors to cover these fees.
 Both author fees and subscription costs may be going to more than just the costs of publishing: they may support the activities of scholarly societies, offset costs of publication for authors from developing nations, and may support the profit margins of for-profit publishers.
 Both subscription costs and author fees can be assessed in more detail to determine value for money, which may vary among individuals and institutions.

 A standard publication agreement often requires an author to transfer all copyrights to the publisher.
 Authors may then be unable to use any version of the article on her own webpage, deposit it in an institutional repository, or give it to students for course reading.
 Authors can retain some or all of these rights by choosing a publisher with an agreement granting only non-exclusive publication rights - both subscription and open access publishers sometimes allow authors to retain rights, but it is far more common in open access publishing.
 See Manage Your Rights for more information.